Focusing on the Family: Sepiidae – Cuttlefish

 Once discovered, instead of leaving the area, flamboyant cuttlefish will usually stay in the same place for some months, so revisiting is possible.
 Rather than swimming, they prefer to walk the substrate on 2 front tentacles and 2 skin flaps located on the underbelly.

-This is clearly illustrated within our field guide images above.
+This is illustrated in the first image on the right.
 Look for the sandy appearance on the “walking” front tentacles and the underbelly skin flaps, this is where the creature makes contact with the substrate.

 Flamboyant cuttlefish are active in daylight hours and coloration is generally brown to match the substrate (darker in Indonesia due to darker sand).